manateeit/mit-psa/docs/client_portal_plan.md

   - Use separate domains or subdomains if necessary.

 - **Continuous Integration/Continuous Deployment (CI/CD)**:
-  - Update your CI/CD pipelines to include the customer portal.
+  - Update your CI/CD pipelines to include the client portal.
   - Ensure proper build and deployment steps.

 ---